eruber/TTS_ULib/README.md

 Tabletop Simulator (TTS) Library of Lua code from one of two sources:

-1. Originally developed by the author
+1. Developed by the author
 2. Curated from various attributed sources

 # Lua Environment Outside of TTS